Skip to main content

 GODEEPER: The die in the dungeon dice tier list pairs with character selection.
 See which characters start with Grow-compatible dice in the Die in the Dungeon Character Guide.

 What are the best dice in Die in the Dungeon?
 Grow and Mirror are the best dice in the die in the dungeon dice tier list.
-Grow scales multiplicatively as you roll adjacent faces, and Mirror copies adjacent results.
+Grow gains +1 to its value every time it is played (resetting each fight), so it snowballs across a long fight, and Mirror copies the value of a die at range.
 Both are essential for reaching Floor 41 and above in Endless mode.

 How does the die in the dungeon dice tier list rank Basic dice?
 Basic dice (values 1-2) rank at the bottom of the die in the dungeon dice tier list and should be replaced as fast as possible.
 The one exception is if a Basic die has a unique property worth keeping temporarily.